California lawmakers approve the nation’s most sweeping emissions disclosure rules for big business

 The legislation was one of the highest profile climate bills in California this year, racking support from major companies that include Patagonia and Apple, as well as Christiana Figueres, former executive secretary of the United Nations convention behind the 2015 Paris climate agreement.

-The bill received 41 votes in the Assembly, just enough to pass and send it back to the Senate for a final vote before it would reach Democratic Gov. Gavin Newsom.
+The bill would still need final approval by the state Senate before it can reach Democratic Gov. Gavin Newsom.
 Lawmakers backing the bill say a large number of companies in the state already disclose some of their own emissions.
 But the bill is a controversial proposal that many other businesses and groups in the state oppose and say will be too burdensome.

 Newsom declined to share his position on the bill when asked last month.
 His administration’s Department of Finance opposed it in July, saying it would likely cost the state money that isn’t included in the latest budget.
 Newsom has advanced California’s role as a trendsetter on climate policies by transitioning the state away from gas-powered vehicles and expanding wind and solar power.
 By 2030, the state has set out to lower its greenhouse gas emissions by 40% below what they were in 1990.